-(10) Hi-Desert Medical Center Project
+(9) Hi-Desert Medical Center Project

 In fiscal year 2013, the District was engaged by the Hi-Desert Medical Center (HDMC) to construct, own and operate the HDMC's Wastewater Treatment Plant (Plant).
 Please see note 4 for more details of the District's agreement with HDMC.
 During the construction phase, HDMC was making capital contributions to the District for the construction of the Wastewater Treatment Plant in the amount of \$2,901,551.
 Upon completion, it was agreed that HDMC will continue to own the Plant, while the District shall operate and maintain the Plant.
-In fiscal year 2015, the District incurred \$206,785 in reimbursable costs towards the project.
+For the fiscal year ended June 30, 2016 and 2015, the District incurred \$200,016 and \$206,785, respectively, in reimbursable costs towards the project.